oqtTempLog/SHT85/USBConnection/README.md

 Next, open `/boot/firmware/cmdline.txt` and insert `modules-load=dwc2,g_ether` after `rootwait`.

-Create a new network profile for the usb connection using the NetworkManager:
+After rebooting your pi, create a new network profile for the usb connection using the NetworkManager:
 Go to `/etc/NetworkManager/system-connections`, create a file called `usb0.nmconnection` and add the following content (instead of `192.168.4.11` you can use any IP address of the form `192.168.4.x`, do not change the gateway address `192.168.4.1`):

 ```